veronika-pt/veronika-pt/README.md

 # I get proper things done. 🚀

-I’m **Verónika**, a customer-centric **Project Manager & Content Strategist** with a background in web-development, real estate, fintech, and IT.
+I’m **Verónika**, a customer-centric **Project Manager & Content Strategist** with a background in web and software development for real estate, fintech, and IT.
 I specialize in project management, UX, Agile workflows, and content operations.

 - ❤️ Passionate about optimizing workflows, improving team collaboration, and delivering meaningful digital experiences.
 - 📍 Based in Lisbon, Portugal